-The International Spy Museum is the first and only public museum in the United States solely dedicated to espionage and the only one in the world to provide a global perspective on this all-but-invisible profession.
+The International Spy Museum is a non-profit organization that brings the world of intelligence to life – illuminating how it has changed the course of history and continues to play a significant role in our lives today.
+It is the first and only public museum in the United States solely dedicated to espionage and the only one in the world to provide a global perspective on this all-but-invisible profession.
 It features the largest collection of international spy-related artifacts ever placed on public display.
 The stories of individual spies, told through film, interactives, and state-of-the-art exhibits, provide a dynamic context to foster an understanding of espionage and its impact on current and historic events.
 In addition to the Museum, the Complex includes a Museum Store and special event facilities.

 The mission of the International Spy Museum is to educate the public about espionage in an engaging manner and to provide a dynamic context that fosters understanding of its important role in, and impact on, current and historic events.
 In the words of the Museum's Founder and Chairman, Milton Maltz: "The International Spy Museum is more than history—more than information or entertainment—its mission is to reflect the significance of intelligence as a critical component of national security."